Kane scores 3 times as Blackhawks beat Wild 5-3

 Kane then made it 2-0 when he scored from the high slot at 11:33 on a power play.
 Kane’s shot went off Suter’s stick before going into the net.

-NOTES: Wild G Devan Dubnyk, C Mikko Koivu (lower body) and D Jared Spurgeon (hand) are on the trip and expected to practice Monday.
+NOTES: The Blackhawks improved to 6-1-0 in the second half of back-to-back games. … Wild G Devan Dubnyk, C Mikko Koivu (lower body) and D Jared Spurgeon (hand) are on the trip and expected to practice Monday.
 Dubnyk’s wife is dealing with a serious medical condition, and he hasn’t played since Nov.
 16. ”I think when he does get in that he’s going to be fine,” coach Bruce Boudreau said. ”Just got to get some practice time for him.” … Blackhawks D Duncan Keith (groin) is skating again, but coach Jeremy Colliton said he doesn’t have a firm return date at this point. … Wild F Joel Eriksson Ek (upper-body injury) did not travel with the team.
 Boudreau said he might be able to play on the current road trip.

 UP NEXT